sconn823/Obsidian/Missions/Day 4.md

 	* Insists to have the players drink a potion of truth telling
 		* will drink a potion himself.
 It can be noticed on an insight 18 check
 * Other showrunner

+## Petunia's Pleasures
+Brothel run by a charming half orc woman
+	step sister from shrek
+	Has been running the business with folks from all over the roots.
+	Can make Any kind of requests happen